veonik/squircy2/README.md

 squIRCy2 leverages [go-irc-event](https://github.com/thoj/go-ircevent) for IRC interaction.
 It makes use of [martini](https://github.com/go-martini/martini) for serving web requests and dependency injection.
-[Tiedot](https://github.com/HouzuoGuo/tiedot) is used as the storage engine. squIRCy2 embeds the [otto Javascript VM](https://github.com/robertkrimen/otto).
+[Tiedot](https://github.com/HouzuoGuo/tiedot) is used as the storage engine. squIRCy2 embeds the [otto JavaScript VM](https://github.com/robertkrimen/otto).
 Finally, it uses [the stick templating engine](https://github.com/tyler-sommer/stick) for rendering HTML templates.